-Jasper Properties Facts and Photos
+Jasper Stone Properties, Meaning, Facts and Photos

-2. Healing Properties
+4 Jasper Healing Properties

-6. Article Photos
+6. Article Pictures

-7. Our Collection of Jasper
+7. Shop Jasper

-Although often referred to as a mineral, some consider jasper to be a rock.
-This is because although made up primarily of quartz and/or chalcedony, it often features impurities of other minerals and substances.
+Although often referred to as a mineral some consider jasper to be a rock.
+This is because although made up primarily of quartz and/or chalcedony it often features impurities of other minerals and substances.

 Whilst blue jasper is rare, shades of red yellow and brown are common.
 Stones can also exhibit many other colours.

 The formation of jasper can begin when loose sediments become stuck together.
-This happens when groundwater containing silica that has seeped into sedimentary rock subsequently dries up.
-The silica then acts like a glue and cements everything together.
+This happens when groundwater containing silica that has seeped into sedimentary rock dries up.
+The silica then acts like glue and cements everything together.